About Fulton County

 - Case information requests can be made by providing the case number, party names, or filing date.

-- The Circuit Clerk's office can perform record searches for a fee, and written requests for multiple documents should specify the exact records needed to facilitate efficient processing.
+- The Circuit Clerk's office can perform record searches for a fee, and written requests for multiple documents should specify the exact records needed to help with efficient processing.

 Property & Public Records